According to a study by Forrester Research

 The difference in voltage between America and Europe is a dramatic example.
 But it’s important to go beyond the big differences to understand the finer points of the culture, even in the UK where there are no language barriers.
 A great place to begin is by checking sales figures and competitors to see what’s successful and where the best opportunities are for your particular product.

 So, you’ve done the math, surveyed the market and metaphorically stalked your competition.
 Now what?
 You need to get your products to your overseas market.
-You have a few options from Amazon.
+You have a few options offered by Amazon when it comes to selling.

 The first is Fulfillment by Amazon (FBA), meaning Amazon ships the products for you.
 The second is Fulfillment by Merchant (FBM), or shipping the products yourself.